Globally hyperbolic spacetime: Definitions

+A similar characterization in terms of the conformal class can be given for $C^3$ metrics, using Nash type isometric embeddings, namely: A spacetime admitting an isometric embedding in Lorentz-Minkowski spacetime $\mathbb{L}^N (= \mathbb{R}^N_1)$ for all the metrics in its conformal class.

+Globally hyperbolic spacetimes can also be characterized in terms of the absence of timelike points in the causal boundary (as these points play the role of naked singularities) among others.

 Remarks

 Global hyperbolicity, in the first form given above, was introduced by Leray in order to consider well-posedness of the Cauchy problem for the wave equation on the manifold.
 In 1970 Geroch proved the equivalence of definitions 1 and 2.
-Definition 3 under the assumption of strong causality and its equivalence to the first two was given by Hawking and Ellis.
+Definition 3 under the assumption of strong causality instead of causality and its equivalence to the first two was given by Hawking and Ellis.

-As mentioned, in older literature, the condition of causality in the first and third definitions of global hyperbolicity given above is replaced by the stronger condition of strong causality.
+In the first definition, the condition of causality can be dropped, just by assuming the natural topology in the space of causal curves.
+As mentioned above, in the third definition of global hyperbolicity the condition of causality is replaced by the stronger condition of strong causality.
 In 2007, Bernal and Sánchez showed that the condition of strong causality can be replaced by causality.
 In particular, any globally hyperbolic manifold as defined in 3 is strongly causal.
-Later Hounnonkpe and Minguzzi proved that for quite reasonable spacetimes, more precisely those of dimension larger than three which are non-compact or non-totally vicious, the 'causal' condition can be dropped from definition 3.
+Later Hounnonkpe and Minguzzi proved that for quite reasonable spacetimes, more precisely those of dimension larger than three which are non-compact or non-totally vicious, the 'causal' condition can also be dropped from definition 3.

-In definition 3 the closure of $J^-(p)\cap J^+(q)$ seems strong (in fact, the closures of the sets $J^\pm(p)$ imply causal simplicity, the level of the causal hierarchy of spacetimes which stays just below global hyperbolicity).
-It is possible to remedy this problem strengthening the causality condition as in definition 4 proposed by Minguzzi in 2009.
-This version clarifies that global hyperbolicity sets a compatibility condition between the causal relation and the notion of compactness: every causal diamond is contained in a compact set and every inextendible causal curve escapes compact sets.
-Observe that the larger the family of compact sets the easier for causal diamonds to be contained on some compact set but the harder for causal curves to escape compact sets.
-Thus global hyperbolicity sets a balance on the abundance of compact sets in relation to the causal structure.
-Since finer topologies have less compact sets we can also say that the balance is on the number of open sets given the causal relation.

-Definition 4 is also robust under perturbations of the metric (which in principle could introduce closed causal curves).
-In fact using this version it has been shown that global hyperbolicity is stable under metric perturbations.
+In definition 3 the set $J^{+}(p)\cap J^{-}(q)$ is required to be compact.
+However, Beem and Ehrlich proved that the compactness of their closure is enough, under strong causality, which was a standard hypothesis at that time.
+Minguzzi proposed in 2009 the definition that these closures are compact and the spacetime is non-totally imprisoning.
+Further properties on splittings and stability can be seen in relation to Geroch's splitting theorem.